Broadband and Internet outages

 What to do if Sky Broadband is down

 You’ll get more useful help from the Sky website if you can log into your account to use the service checker.
-Even better (from Sky’s point of view), use the My Sky app (from the App Store or Google Play).
+Or you can use the My Sky app, which you can download from the App Store or Google Play.

 Otherwise, try entering your landline number on the Service Status page.